 The audit committee, which is expected to consist of Charles J. Robel, George Fleet and Jeffery W. Yabuki, will assist the board in overseeing our accounting and financial reporting processes and the audits of our financial statements.
 Charles J. Robel will serve as Chairman of the committee.
 The audit committee will consist exclusively of members of our board who are financially literate, and Charles J. Robel is considered an "audit committee financial expert" as defined by the SEC.
 Our board has determined that Charles J. Robel, George Fleet and Jeffery W. Yabuki satisfy the "independence" requirements set forth in Rule 10A-3 under the Exchange Act.
-We will rely on the phase-in rules of the SEC and Nasdaq with respect to the independence of our audit committee.
-These rules require that all members of our audit committee must meet the independence standard for audit committee membership within one year of the effectiveness of the registration statement of which this prospectus forms a part.
 The audit committee will be governed by a charter that complies with the Nasdaq rules.